If you have never hired a Miami injury lawyer, you may not know what to expect from the experience and that can be a little intimidating.

 When You Get an Attorney

-Where criminal cases, family law, divorce, and estate planning services are concerned, a Miami injury attorney and attorneys may work for an hourly rate or for a flat fee.
-At the time of your initial lawyer consultation, it’s important to make sure you understand how you will be charged, so you can avoid future misunderstandings.
+Where criminal cases, family law, divorce, and estate planning services during divorce are concerned, a Miami injury attorney and attorneys may work for an hourly rate or for a flat fee.
+At the time of your initial free legal consultation, it’s important to make sure you understand how you will be charged, so you can avoid future misunderstandings.

 By the time you leave this lawyer consultation meeting, you should fully understand what the attorney will do for you and what you’ll be expected to pay in return.
 This will help you make an informed decision and help you and your attorney develop a good working relationship.